ITPBProjects/ai-chatbot/replit.md

 This is a Chat SDK - an AI-powered chatbot application built with Next.js 14 and the AI SDK.
 It provides a comprehensive platform for building conversational AI experiences with support for multiple LLM providers, real-time chat functionality, document creation/editing capabilities, and user authentication.
 The application features a modern interface with artifact-based content creation (text documents, code, images, spreadsheets) and persistent chat history.

+## Current Status (Updated: September 08, 2025)

+**Application Status**: ✅ Fully operational and running
+- **Environment**: Successfully configured for Replit with all required secrets and database
+- **Development Server**: Running on port 5000 with host 0.0.0.0 for Replit proxy compatibility
+- **Database**: PostgreSQL database created and migrated with all required tables
+- **Authentication**: Auth.js configured with guest mode functionality
+- **AI Integration**: Configured to use AI Gateway with xAI models

+**Recent Changes**:
+- 2025-09-08: Initial Replit environment setup completed
+- 2025-09-08: Database migrations successfully applied
+- 2025-09-08: Next.js configuration updated for Replit proxy compatibility
+- 2025-09-08: Deployment configuration set to autoscale for production readiness

 # User Preferences

 Preferred communication style: Simple, everyday language.